-As Visiting Professor at the Leeds University Business School, Mick has special interest in the privacy and organisational implications of Data and AI technologies.
-He works mainly with the Inter Disciplinary Ethics Applied Centre, Arts Faculty (IDEA).
-Mick is involved with the Leading Minds project at the Centre, research into persuasion and communication, and its ethical implications for modern organisations.
+I work mainly with the Inter Disciplinary Ethics Applied Centre, Arts Faculty (IDEA), wirth particular interest in Data Ethics and the Ethics of Photography.
+I am also involved with the Leading Minds project at the Centre, research into persuasion and communication, and its ethical implications for modern organisations.

-In the non-profit arena, Mick was a member of the Board of Trustees of Save the Children (USA, 2001 2007), a past member of the Board of Save the Children Korea, and a Chief Advisor to the Save the Children International Alliance.
+In the non-profit sector, I was a member of the Board of Trustees of Save the Children (USA, 2001–2007), a past member of the Board of Save the Children Korea, and a Chief Advisor to the Save the Children International Alliance.

-In 1999, the Yates family started a Cambodian school development program, in a remote ex-Khmer Rouge reconciliation area.
-They founded the Angkor Foundation to continue this work, and were awarded Medals of National Reconstruction by the Royal Cambodian Government (2002) and P&G Alumni's Humanitarian of the Year award (2011).
-His current MA is a documentary project about the Unfinished Stories of Cambodians that the family has known for twenty years, and who survived the Khmer Rouge Genocide.
+In 1999, my family started a Cambodian school development program, in a remote ex-Khmer Rouge reconciliation area.
+We founded the Angkor Foundation to continue this work, and were awarded Medals of National Reconstruction by the Royal Cambodian Government (2002) and P&G Alumni's Humanitarian of the Year award (2011.)
+My recent MA was a documentary project about the Unfinished Stories of Cambodians that my family has known for twenty years, and who survived the Khmer Rouge Genocide.